-example C_NonOSS_toolchain.tcfg - Toolchain Configuration $\odot$ $\otimes$ $\otimes$
+example C_NonOSS_toolchain.tcfg - Toolchain Configuration \odot \otimes \otimes

-File Run Help ←  🏠
+File Run Help ←

-Toolchain Configuratio on Builder
+Toolchain Configuration on Builder

-Check Configuration 🚽 Save 🕌 Save As
+Check Configuration a Save 🔏 Save As

-General NULL Definition
+Conoral NULL Definition

 General #ifdefcplusplus // Define NULL for C++ as the constant 0 with no specific type.

 File Extensions #define FACE_NULL 0 #else

-Tools // Define NULL for C as 0 cast to a void pointer. #define FACE_NULL ( void) 0 ) #endif
+// Define NULL for C as 0 cast to a void pointer. #define FACE NULL ((void) 0)

-10015
+Tools #endif

 Compiler Specific Allowed Definitions

 Notes + Allowed Definition 0

 OpenGL Definition

 ✓ OpenGL

-Click the report icon to the righ it for detailed results
+Click the report icon to the righ t for detailed results

+ener the report icon to the righ is for accurred results.

-Figure 25.
+Figure 24.
 The Toolchain Configuration Builder with the Compiler Specific tab selected.

 The user may add allowed definitions in the "Allowed Definitions" section, shown in the below figure.
 By adding an allowed definition, the user lets the compiler know what the UoC uses outside of the OSS's boundaries.
 By default, an allowed definition must define an entry point.
 For example, if the UoC the toolchain is intended for is an IOSS or TSS, the user must define device driver calls as an allowed definition.
-Furthermore, there may also be compiler specific built-in functions/methods that cause linker errors even when compiling and linking against the OS GSL (i.e. main, stack\chk\fail) that the user must add as an allowed definition.
+Furthermore, there may also be compiler specific built-in functions/methods that cause linker errors even when compiling and linking against the OS GSL (i.e. main, stack_chk_fail) that the user must add as an allowed definition.
 When a UoC is compiled and linked, the allowed definitions must be included.